MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/use-a-script-to-add-users-to-a-hold-in-ediscovery.md

 ## <a name="before-you-add-users-to-a-hold"></a>Antes de adicionar usuários a uma isenção

-- Você precisa ser membro do grupo de função Gerenciador de descoberta eletrônica no centro de conformidade & segurança e um administrador global do SharePoint Online para executar o script na etapa 3.
+- Você precisa ser membro do grupo de função Gerenciador de descoberta eletrônica no centro de conformidade & segurança e administrador do SharePoint Online para executar o script na etapa 3.
 Para obter mais informações, consulte [atribuir permissões de descoberta eletrônica no centro de conformidade & segurança do Office 365](assign-ediscovery-permissions.md).

 - Um máximo de 1.000 caixas de correio e 100 sites pode ser adicionado a uma retenção associada a uma ocorrência de descoberta eletrônica no centro de conformidade de & de segurança.
 Supondo que cada usuário que você deseja colocar em espera tenha um site do OneDrive for Business, você pode adicionar no máximo 100 usuários a uma isenção usando o script neste artigo.

 - Certifique-se de salvar a lista de usuários que você criou na etapa 2 e o script na etapa 3 para a mesma pasta.
 Isso facilitará a execução do script.

 - O script adiciona a lista de usuários a uma nova retenção associada a um caso existente.
 Verifique se o caso para o qual você deseja associar a retenção foi criado antes de executar o script.

 - O script inclui o tratamento de erros mínimo.
 Seu objetivo principal é colocar rápida e facilmente a caixa de correio e o site do OneDrive for Business de cada usuário em espera.

 - The sample scripts provided in this topic aren't supported under any Microsoft standard support program or service.
 The sample scripts are provided AS IS without warranty of any kind.
 Microsoft further disclaims all implied warranties including, without limitation, any implied warranties of merchantability or of fitness for a particular purpose.
 The entire risk arising out of the use or performance of the sample scripts and documentation remains with you.
 In no event shall Microsoft, its authors, or anyone else involved in the creation, production, or delivery of the scripts be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the sample scripts or documentation, even if Microsoft has been advised of the possibility of such damages.

 ## <a name="step-1-install-the-sharepoint-online-management-shell"></a>Etapa 1: Instalar o Shell de gerenciamento do SharePoint Online